jklingsporn/coronamq/readme.md

 # Usage

 ## Initial setup
-- To run the tests, you need a running docker daemon.
+- To run the examples, you need a running docker daemon.
 - For a more advanced test, you can use the provided docker file.
 - All others need to add the following SQL to their existing database:
 ```